f4rezer0/docker-k8s-demo/README.md

 ```bash
 $ docker run -it -d -p 8082:8081 -e PORT=8081 --name=serverinfo alessandroargentieri/serverinfo:latest
 ```
+The cluster will be exposed on port 8082 to the local machine and on the port 8081 internally in the docker network in which the container has been started (if not specified in the `run` command is the default `bridge` network).

 You can check the logs from the `serverinfo` running container with:
 ```bash